hewison-chris/agora-cl-docs/website/docs/getting-started.md

 </div>
 <div class='panel'>
 <a href='wallet/introduction'>Keys, wallets, and accounts</a>
-<p>Learn how keys, wallets, and accounts relate to each other within the context of Prysm and Ethereum.</p>
+<p>Learn how keys, wallets, and accounts relate to each other within the context of Agora-cl and Ethereum.</p>
 </div>
 <div class='panel'>
 <a href='concepts/slashing'>Slashing</a>